 #whiledriving

-Texting while driving is illegal in 39 states and the District of Columbia.
+Texting while driving is illegal in many jurisdictions.
 However, texting isn't the only distraction that causes accidents.
-A popular Twitter and Instagram social media hashtag #whiledriving has become popular across the country.
+A popular Twitter and Instagram social media hashtag, #whiledriving, has become common across the country.

 According to a recent survey, 55 percent of #whiledriving users are men and 45 percent are women.
 The top states with the most #whiledriving posts are: